Mr-QB/UET_RE_AMR/docs/d435i_guide.md

 ## 2. Driver and ROS2 Humble Wrapper Installation

-Whether you are running natively on Ubuntu/Fedora or inside a container environment (such as Distrobox/Docker), ensure the following packages are installed:
+For Ubuntu 22.04 users, ensure the following packages are installed:

 ```bash
 # Install the official Intel RealSense SDK and tools